IDMX225/about-me-Michaelra28/README.md

 Description: Hello, this is a project that I will like to show you a little bit about me and personal stuff I would like to share about myself.
 I will be sharing some of the things I like to do on my free time such as family and quality time, playing sports; mainly soccer, reading the Bible and working out at least 5 times a week.
 Even though sometimes its hard I try walking up every morning early to meditate, connect with God and get ready to hit the gym.
-I created a logo with my initials
+I created a logo with my initials.
+Also, I created a video showing my admiration to Cristiano Ronaldo which in my opinion is the best soccer player in the world

 Color Scheme
 background-color: #ffffff;